 Tutorial: Skin Removal for Scarification

-In this tutorial we will use scalpels and forceps to practice the technical details of skin removal.
-We will create an ergonomic setup,
+In this tutorial, we will use scalpels and forceps to practice the technical details of skin removal.
+We will:

 Equipment

-First, set up your equipment.
-Put the artificial skin on your procedure table.
-If the height of your table isn't adjustable, stack some books underneath it to simulate the height of a person.
-(We do this to more accurately gauge the ergonomics of the setup.)
+Put the artificial skin on your procedure table, at the height of a person.
 Put the sharps container and scalpel blades in easy reach.
-(Ordinarily they'd be outside the sterile field and an assistant would help, but we're simplifying things for now.)
-Put instrument table/mayo stand on your dominant side.
+Put the instrument table or mayo stand on your dominant side.
 Adjust the height of the instrument table to be between waist height (standing) and shoulder height (seated).
-We do this to maintain a sterile field, see here for more information.
+We do this to maintain a sterile field.
+(See here for more information.)

 You may notice your gear is uncomfortable.
 If so, now is a good time to figure out the adjustments you need to make (adding foam pads, abandoning it entirely).
 This is a better time to learn this than while in the middle of a procedure!
 You may also notice that your positioning is unergonomic and starts to hurt after a while.
 Adjust until it's not!
 Being in pain is distracting and can make you rush.